 The NMBA understands that health services are likely to need to call on nurses and midwives to practise outside their usual scope to meet unprecedented demand.

 Under the Health Practitioner National Law Act, the NMBA does not regulate the scope of practice of nurses and midwives.
 Scope of practice should be managed between health practitioners, their employers, supervisors and colleagues.
 Health services can rotate nursing and midwifery staff as necessary, but must ensure that they are working in roles that they have been educated and trained in and are competent in.
 Where appropriate, they will also need to be receiving adequate supervision.

 The NMBA has published a Decision Making Framework to guide nurses, midwives and employers about changes to scope of practice.

-The NMBA has published the following fact sheets related to scope of practice for nurses, midwives, students and employers:
+The NMBA has published the following fact sheets related to scope of practice for nurses, midwives and employers: